gabridome/docs/c-lightning_with_postgresql_reliability.md

 1. Install PostgresQL on two machines on the same LAN
 2. Adopt PostgresQL as the database backend for the node
-3. Prepare a shared resource on the standby server
-4. Set up [high availability] of the database through WAL shipping on the standby server
+3. Set up [high availability] of the database through WAL shipping on the standby server
-5. Set up the [high availability] the data through *[synchronous streaming replication]* between the two servers
+4. Set up the [high availability] the data through *[synchronous streaming replication]* between the two servers

-### Install PostgresQL on two machines on the same LAN
+### 1. Install PostgresQL on two machines on the same LAN

 For the purpose of the guide, Let's suppose we have two Linux machine on the same LAN:
 One Master Server where we will run our c-lightning node and one Standby server which will have an up-to-date copy of our node's data in case the Master server suffers a crash.